Dementia awareness training for health and social care professionals

 The workshop is aimed at staff working in the health, social care and housing sectors, who work regularly with people living with dementia.
 For family and volunteer carers, there is a separate workshop, dementia awareness for family carers.

-The dementia awareness for the health and social care sector workshops are run twice a year in the Museum of Liverpool, in spring and autumn.
+The dementia awareness for the health and social care sector workshops are held in the Museum of Liverpool.
+Directions and access information are available on the Museum of Liverpool website.